aimicrocot/Scenarios-Extension/README.md

 4. Besides the Arrow, there will be a Pencil button to edit the scenario text; the Trash can deletes the scenario from the extension window; the Eye erases the scenario from the Scenario window but leaves it in the extension window

+### Inspired by

+The design is partially inspired by this extension: https://github.com/bmen25124/SillyTavern-Custom-Scenario

 ### Contacts

 My Telegram-channel [@sillytavern1](https://t.me/sillytavern1)